michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 Don't forget about `[weak self]` or `[unowned self]` in the closure to avoid retain cycles.

+There's a more reactive way to implement setting the text that's called *binding*, but we're too 🐣 to get into that now.

+#### Dispose Bag Example

 {% highlight swift %}
 class ViewController: UIViewController {

 let disposeBag = DisposeBag()
 {% endhighlight %}

 When the view controller gets deinitialized, it will also release the `disposeBag`.

-If the `disposeBag` is released, the `Disposable` will be called and the data task will be cancelled if it didn't have a chance to finish!
+If the `disposeBag` is released, it's `deinit` will be called and our `AnonymousDisposable` will be called on our `Observable` and the data task will be cancelled and the connection will be closed if it didn't have a chance to finish!

 I hope this clearly explains the mechanism of dispose bags.

-There's a more reactive way to implement setting the text that's called *binding*, but we'll cover that in one of the next parts of tutorial focused on `Subject`s.
+### That's it!

 This wraps it up.
 You've learned how to create observables and observers, how disposing works and hopefully you can see how this is better than the usual observer patterns.

-Hang tight for the next part of the tutorial which will be about functional operators in RxSwift.
+Hang tight for the next part of the tutorial which will be about functional operators, the whole *functional* part in RxSwift.